tkopecek/python-multilib/README.md

-# python-multilib
+# Repository moved

-A Python library for determining if a package is multilib or not
+This project is now hosted at https://pagure.io/releng/python-multilib